Skip to main content

 Ireland has a well-structured and interactive approach to fostering knowledge, innovation and digitalisation in agriculture and rural areas.

-Under the Irish Strategic Plan, around 300,000 people will benefit from advice, training or knowledge exchange or participate in European Innovation Partnership Operational Groups, mainly in the field of environmental or climate-related performance.
+Under the Irish CAP Strategic Plan, around 300,000 people will benefit from advice, training or knowledge exchange or participate in European Innovation Partnership Operational Groups, mainly in the field of environmental or climate-related performance.
 Over 10,000 advisors will be supported in their work to make innovation available to farmers.

 Horizon Europe – opportunities for agriculture